OA-DET3D: Embedding Object Awareness as a General Plug-in for Multi-Camera 3D Object Detection: Introduction

-In generating these two object-aware spatial features, the main issue is not to utilize any extra depth labels.
-As such, we supervise all pixels in the foreground regions of multi-camera images with the object's center point location to obtain the estimated depth maps~\cite{MonoDETR}.
-Next, we apply a 2D detector and use the predicted 2D bounding boxes on the depth maps to select the foreground regions.
-Then, we project the selected foreground depth map pixels to the 3D space to form pseudo-LiDAR point clouds~\cite{Pseudo-Lidar}.
-From Figure~\ref{fig:comp}(c), we observe that the foreground pseudo-LiDAR point clouds are indeed sparse but give a more accurate representation of the object location than the BEV representation.
-After performing voxelization and several layers of 3D sparse convolutions, we encode the foreground pseudo-LiDAR point clouds as pseudo-voxel features.
-Finally, \systemname fuses the pseudo-voxel features and depth features with deformable attention.
+The main challenge in generating the two object-aware features is to avoid using any additional depth labels.
+To address this, we use either the center point or multiple points along the diagonal of an object's 3D bounding box to supervise foreground pixels in multi-camera images and obtain the estimated depth map.
+We then employ a 2D detector to predict 2D bounding boxes and select the corresponding foreground regions on the depth maps.
+Next, we project these selected foreground depth map pixels into 3D space to form sparse pseudo-LiDAR point clouds~\cite{Pseudo-Lidar}, which are indeed sparse but give a more accurate representation of the object location than the BEV representation, as demonstrated in Figure~\ref{fig:comp}(c).
+After voxelization and multiple layers of 3D sparse convolutions~\cite{sparse-3D-conv}, we encode the foreground pseudo-LiDAR point clouds as pseudo-voxel features.
+Finally, \systemname fuses these features with the depth features using deformable attention.